U.S. to probe Fitbit, Garmin, other wearable devices after Philips complains

 Wearable activity trackers have gained popularity among consumers seeking to track their physical activity and other health metrics.
 The January announcement also comes at a time when a number of people set new year resolutions.

-Representatives for the companies could not be immediately reached for comment.
+Representatives for Garmin, Ingram Micro, Maintek and Inventec Appliances could not be immediately reached for comment.

 Although the USITC agreed to launch an investigation, it said it “has not yet made any decision on the merits of the case” and would make its determination “at the earliest practicable time.”

-Reporting by Susan Heavey and David Lawder; Editing by Richard Chang
+Reporting by Susan Heavey and David Lawder, additional reporting by Ambhini Aishwarya; Editing by Richard Chang and Aditya Soni